The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 ![](/img/jobs/mch/2022-01-03_16-03-43-500_okamiazure.png)

-## Piecing Together The Multi-Tool and Heat System
+## Piecing Together the Multi-Tool and Heat System

 As of 6.0, the timer before combo actions break has been increased to 30 seconds.
 Prior to Endwalker, Machinist required spacing between its burst windows to allow the combo to continue without breaking, working around Hypercharge.
 That is no longer the case, and while it's still possible to break combo, it requires a very specific string of actions consisting of Air Anchor, two Drills, Chainsaw, and three Hypercharge windows.
 In a standard burst window with two Hypercharge segments carrying over the Heated combo will not be an issue.